gray-heron/rubi_server/README.md

 </table>

-As of hardware for the rubi_server, it runs on a Linux-based machine with a ROS installation, a CAN transceiver and a socketcan implementation for it.
-It is also possible to tunnel the CAN traffic over Ethernet with tools like cannelloni, but it is discouraged for purposes other than prototyping or debugging.
+As of hardware for the rubi_server, it only needs a Linux-based machine with a ROS installation, and a CAN bus accessible by the socketcan.
+It is also possible to tunnel the CAN traffic over Ethernet with tools like cannelloni, but it is not recommended for any production-like environments.

-An interesting configuration was tested using the Banana Pi M1+ microcomputer with the CAN bus on the A20 SoC and two additional MCP2515s connected over single SPI and two interrupt lines.
+An interesting configuration was tested using the Banana Pi M1+ microcomputer with the CAN bus on the A20 SoC, and two additional MCP2515s connected over single SPI, and two interrupt lines.
 This adds up to three CAN buses over two different chips being simultaneously managed by the rubi_server.

 ![alt text](doc/banana.jpg "")